 You have the right to request that your servicer cancel PMI when you have reached the date when the principal balance of your mortgage is scheduled to fall to 80% of the original value of your home.
 This date should have been given to you in writing on a PMI disclosure form when you received your mortgage.
 If you can’t find the disclosure form, contact your servicer.

-But here’s the good news: If you’ve benefited from surging home values over the past few years, some lenders may allow you to pay for a new appraisal and drop PMI if the appraisal shows at least 20% equity in the home.
+But here’s the good news: Some lenders may allow you to pay for a new appraisal and drop PMI if the appraisal shows at least 20% equity in the home.

 Erin Lantz, vice president of mortgages at the online real estate website Zillow, provided Clark.com with more details: